philadams-zz/philadams.net/src/quotes.md

 > improbable lacks. _Douglas Adams_

 -
+> A champion has to have the skill, and the will.
+But the will must be stronger
+> than the skill. _Muhammad Ali_

+-
+> The fight is won or lost far away from witnesses, long before I dance under
+> those lights. _Muhammad Ali_

+-
 > Courage is the most important of all the virtues, because without courage you
 > can't practice any other virtue consistently. _Maya Angelou_